Atma Ram Sanatan Dharma College: FIC (Finance and Investment Cell)

 Finance and Investment Cell is essentially a common platform for all finance enthusiasts to learn through knowledge sharing.
-To keep the passion for finance alive, we organize different events related to the subject matter throughout the year.

-The cell aims to provide a stimulus to knowledge sharing by organizing interactive discussions, seminars, forums, competitions and other activities in the area of finance.
-It aims to enlighten students about complex yet interesting fields of finance and investments and their respective practical applications.
-It is a confluence of Finance, Economics and Commerce brought together to appease the inner enthusiasm of students.

-DHIRAH

-Dhirah is the Spiritual society of ARSD College.
-It is the need of present society and specially youth to connect with real knowledge and develop moral values, the society carrying forward the legacy of our scriptures guides students towards the truth.

 NSS

 The college has a NSS unit.

 Nimbus

 The college has an active debating society, Nimbus (The Debaters), helping students learn the art of debating.
 In the published annual report from 2012, the society talks about its aim to develop visionary leaders.
 The society saw a major restructuring in the same year and has gained recognition in the college as well as university debating circuits.

 Rangayan

 The Dramatics Society, Rangayan, was founded in 2005 with the aim of inculcating in the students an appreciation for theatre and dramaturgy as well as highlighting the collective conscience as an imperative.
 In the fourteen years since its inception, Rangayan has worked towards staging productions that serve to entertain and educate.
 Rangayan organizes a three-day theatre festival at Sri Ram Centre every year, titled Rangsheersh Jaidev Natyotsav, in honour of Dr. Jaidev Taneja, a drama critic and founder of Rangayan.
 The Society also organizes a month-long theatre workshop for theatre enthusiasts at the beginning of the session.
 Rangayan is an integral part of the College's community outreach programmes as well.